“Let your speech always be with grace, seasoned with salt, that you may know how you ought to answer each one.”

 God wants us to flavor our speech with grace and “salt.”
 He wants us to speak with savory words, not with something insipid.
 We answer one person one way and another person another way.
 We need the wisdom to discern how we approach each individual.

 “Do not answer a fool according to his folly,

 Answer a fool according to his folly,

 Plutarch of Greece used grace and salt in the sense of charm and wit.
 This is light-years from Paul’s point here.
-Paul wants people to know how to win people with grace and savor.
+Paul wants people to know how to win people with God’s grace and savor in communication.
 We need to know what is appropriate for each person.
 Paul himself was firm yet conciliatory at the same time in his speeches.
 He remained loyal to the truth.
 He did not compromise any principle, yet he spoke with grace.

 God wants Christians to give informed answers to the real questions people ask of us.

 We cannot explain the gospel clearly if it is muddy in our mind (2 Tim.
 2:15).
 God wants us to design and tailor our speech to the need of individuals, especially those without Christ.

 God’s desire for us is to give His viewpoint in all our conversations.
 The point is not to gain ascendancy over others.
 Winning a debate rarely wins anyone to the Savior.
 It is essential to be relaxed and winsome yet faithful to the truth in presenting the gospel.